evolverine/intimacy-toolbox/_pages/about.md

 "Connection in times of COVID-19"

-## About the resources
+# About the resources

 I realised that the pledge by itself could have been, in some situations, even more frustrating than nothing at all.
-It presupposes and requires abilities and perspectives around a host of topics like communication, care, a political approach to relationships, etc. So I wanted to include some of these resources to make it that much more likely that the world we want to live in can be built right now, one interaction at a time.
+It presupposes and requires certain abilities and perspectives around a host of topics like communication, care, a political approach to relationships, etc. So I wanted to include some of these resources to make it that much more likely that the world we want can be built right now, one interaction at a time.